edikkesh/Open3D/README.md

 Requirements for this enhancement are detailed in the <b>requirement.pdf</b> document.

 ## Building the new Open3D
-	Please follow the build instructions given at the original Open3D site (above link).
+	Please follow the build instructions given at the original Open3D site (above link), using the URL for this repository instead of the original.

 ## Testing the new functionality
 	The code was developed and tested on Windows.